MarianyFerreira/INE5410-PC/README.md

+Federal University of Santa Catarina.

+Computer Science Course.

-# INE5410 - Concurrent Programming
+INE5410 - Concurrent Programming

 This repository contains exercises, tests and working practices of the discipline of Concurrent Programming